-Access npm packages after securing Sonatype Nexus Repository
+Access npm Packages After Securing Sonatype Nexus Repository

-Some time ago, I was called npm expert — just because I was the lucky one to get a ticket regarding security of our npm packages.
-After researching how to secure these packages, I had to find out how to access then the npm packages from Sonatype Nexus Repository — and why it does not always work as expected.
+Some time ago, I was called npm expert — just because I was lucky to get a ticket regarding security of our npm packages.
+After researching how to secure these packages, I had to find out how to access the npm packages from Sonatype Nexus Repository — and why it does not always work as expected.
 I thought this guide would help fellow developers.

-Why should I secure my Sonatype Nexus Repository server?
+Why Should I Secure My Sonatype Nexus Repository Server?

 https://nexus.intern.*subdomain*.*domain*.com